ericdfournier/carb_elec/data/building_permits/README.md

 | sub_panel_upgrade | Boolean field indicating electrical sub-panel upgrade reference in work description |
 | upgraded_panel_size | Size of destination main/sub panel following upgrade (where mentioned in work description) |

-Table: permits.class_definitions
+## Table: permits.class_definitions

-Note: This table contains a manually defined dictionary which is used for translating raw permit class designations into a more limited and standardized set.
+This table contains a manually defined dictionary which is used for translating raw permit class designations into a more limited and standardized set.

 | Data Field | Definition |
 |------------|------------|